Pjieter/drippy/README.md

 ## Documentation

-Can be found here: [https://drippy.readthedocs.io/en/latest/](https://drippy.readthedocs.io/en/latest/)
+The documentation can be found here: [https://drippy.readthedocs.io/en/latest/](https://drippy.readthedocs.io/en/latest/)
 ## Contributing

 If you want to contribute to the development of drippy,